Koparkhairane railway station

-Koparkhairane is a railway station (KPHN)) on the Trans-Harbour line of the Indian Mumbai Suburban Railway network In Navi Mumbai, Maharashtra, India.
-KoparKhairane Railway Station is also a junction station and fast local trains also halts at KoparKhairane railway station.
+Koparkhairane is a railway station (KPHN) on the Trans-Harbour line of the Indian Mumbai Suburban Railway network in Navi Mumbai, Maharashtra, India.

-Koparkhairane is local train railway station is on the Thane–Turbhe–Nerul/Vashi Railway Line which was commissioned on 9 November 2004.
+Koparkhairane, is local train railway station is on the Thane–Turbhe–Nerul/Vashi Railway Line, which was commissioned on 9 November 2004.
 It is situated at a distance of 12 km from Thane and 7 km from Vashi.

 The railway station is located in Sector 8A of the node.
-It is accessible from both the Thane–Belapur road on the eastern side and the Kopar Khairane node on the western side.
+It is accessible from both the Thane–Belapur road on the eastern side and the Koparkhairane node on the western side.
 Koparkhairane is the fifth railway station on the Thane–Koparkhairane–Vashi/Nerul Rail Corridor, a 23-km-long corridor connecting Thane with Navi Mumbai.